 Once the Velcro is in place and fastened, check your parrot has room to breathe and that the towel won’t fall off.
 If you’re confident your parrot’s safe and secure, you can start grooming or check for injuries.

 If you’ve wrapped your parrot too tightly, you’ll notice:

 - Increased vocalizations

-Another thing to note is that you may not need the mist bottle containing room temperature water.
-This is for overweight parrots that aren’t used to being swaddled.
-Spraying these birds with water helps cool them down beforehand and eases the wrapping process.
+You may not need the mist bottle with room temperature water, as this is for overweight parrots that aren’t used to being swaddled.
+Spraying a parrot with water is cooling and eases the wrapping process.